MedFlowSeg: Flow Matching for Medical Image Segmentation with Frequency-Aware Attention: Methodology

-To integrate the complementary information from the two domains, we employ a Neural Modulator to perform adaptive fusion.
-Specifically, the modulator takes the frequency-domain tokens $\hat{T}_F$ together with the spatial-domain tokens $\tilde{T}_f$ and $\tilde{T}_c$, and applies a stack of $R$ time-conditioned transformation blocks to generate a modulation mask $M^0$.
-The resulting mask is then applied to $\hat{T}_F$ to obtain modulated tokens $\hat{T}_c^1$.
-In our implementation, the modulator depth is set to $R=2$ by default.
+Finally, a Neural Modulator integrates the spectral and spatial-token evidence.
+It takes $\hat{T}_F$, $\tilde{T}_f$, and $\tilde{T}_c$ as input, and applies $R=2$ time-conditioned transformation blocks to generate a modulation mask $M^0$.
+The mask is applied to the frequency-aware condition tokens:

-Finally, the modulated representation $\hat{T}_c^1$ is transformed back to the spatial domain through inverse patch embedding and IFFT, yielding the refined bottleneck feature $c^1$.
-The entire FA-Attention module is repeated $N=4$ times.
-By jointly modeling global alignment in the frequency domain and discrepancy-aware refinement in the spatial domain, and coupling them through a time-aware modulation mechanism, FA-Attention effectively bridges the gap between noisy flow representations and clean semantic features.
+The modulated tokens are then transformed back through inverse patch embedding and Inverse FFT (IFFT), yielding the refined bottleneck condition feature $c^1$.
+In our implementation, FA-Attention is stacked $N=4$ times.
+By combining global spectral alignment with spatial-token discrepancy modeling, FA-Attention provides a more stable semantic prior for subsequent vector-field estimation.